What is an Ink Blotter?

 The invention of the ink blotter was extremely beneficial to writers.
 Absorbent materials such as sand had to be scattered onto the paper before it could be developed, or loose sheets of blotting paper had to be carefully applied to finished documents.
 Using an entire sheet of paper could result in smears and bleeding, which would be unsightly and force the writer to start over.
 The rolling blotter sped up the process considerably.

-Ink blotters are still used for their original purpose people who work with traditional quill pens.
+Ink blotters are still used for their original purpose by people who work with traditional quill pens.
 Many art supply stores carry these utensils because they can be used to blot ink drawings, watercolors, and other wet media works of art.
-Vintage ones are also collected some people, who see them as interesting relics from a bygone era.
+Vintage ones are also collected by some people, who see them as interesting relics from a bygone era.